jsoma/tabletop/README.md

 `.name` is the name of the worksheet it came from (the tab at the bottom of the spreadsheet)

 `.column_names` gives you the names of the columns in that table

+`.original_columns` gives you the names of the columns that Google sends on the first pass (numbers stripped, lowercase, etc)

+`.pretty_columns` gives you the mapping between the column headers in the spreadsheet and the and the `column_names`.
+Disabled by passing `prettyColumnNames: false` when initializing Tabletop.

 `.all()` returns an array of the rows of the table, in the style of `[ { name: "Tom", age: 5}, { name: "Liz", age: 12 } ]`